hedyhli/starcli/CONTRIBUTING.md

 ---

-Thanks for taking the time to look at `CONTRIBUTING.md`, we appreciate your time.
+Thanks for taking the time to look at `CONTRIBUTING.md`.

 All contributions to this project should follow the `CODE_OF_CONDUCT.md`.